traud/asterisk-broadvoice/README.md

 	cp --verbose --recursive ./asterisk-broadvoice*/* ./
 	patch -p0 <./bv32_pass-through.patch

+If you still use Asterisk 13, go for `bv32_pass-through_13.patch` instead.

 Install libraries:

 If you do not want transcoding but pass-through only, please, skip this step.
 To support transcoding, you’ll need to install the BroadVoice library from SignalWire FreeSWITCH, for example, in Debian/Ubuntu: